-Sex offender treatment is different than other therapies for adults.
-Treatment for people who have committed sexual offenses is a serious and encouraging process which focuses on learning specialized strategies for stopping abusive behavior, being accountable and taking responsibility for harm done.
-For the vast majority of those adults and juveniles who have committed a sexual offense, treatment significantly reduces the future risk of sexually abusing a child.
-Treatment does not offer amnesty or excuse abusive acts, nor is it intended to punish or humiliate participants.
-A central focus of treatment is to help an individual create a better life for him/herself by developing their strengths while managing risk.
+Sex offender treatment is different than other types of therapy for adults.
+Treatment for people who have sexually abused a child is a serious and encouraging process.
+Typically, it focuses on learning specialized strategies for stopping abusive behavior, being accountable, and taking responsibility for harm done.
+Treatment significantly reduces the future risk of sexually abusing a child for a vast majority of adults and juveniles who have previously abused.
+Treatment does not offer amnesty nor excuse abusive behaviors.
+It is not intended to punish or humiliate participants, either.
+A central focus of treatment is to help an individual create a better life for themselves by developing their strengths while managing risk.
 Specialized treatment is offered by therapists who specialize in working with adults and youth with sexual behavior problems.

 Answers to 10 Frequently Asked Questions

 Treatment for people with sexual behavior problems can and does work.
 There is hope and there is help!